VR in Engine Room Simulators: Benefits & Challenges

 Enhanced Immersion and Realism

-VR’s key advantage lies in its ability to create a highly immersive training environment.
+Furthermore, vR’s key advantage lies in its ability to create a highly immersive training environment.
 This immersion mimics the feel of a real engine room, allowing trainees to interact with equipment in a way that traditional simulators cannot match.
 The ability to physically move within the simulated environment enhances spatial awareness and improves retention, making training more effective.

 Improved Safety and Risk-Free Learning